Skip to main content

 name: 'summonSpell',

-• Precision Principle: The name must be unique and descriptive of the primary action the function performs.
+• Precision Principle: the name must be unique and descriptive of the primary action.

-• Why it Matters: This is the direct identifier the model uses.
-If the name is generic (e.g., myFunction) or confusing (e.g., dataProcessorV2), it adds an unnecessary layer of abstraction for the model to bridge.
-Choose verbs that clearly state the function's purpose (e.g., createOrder, fetchWeatherData, sendEmail).
+• Why it matters: this is the direct identifier the model uses.
+Generic names like myFunction or confusing ones like dataProcessorV2 force the model to bridge an unnecessary abstraction gap.
+Choose verbs that state the function’s purpose clearly (e.g., createOrder, fetchWeatherData, sendEmail).

 2. description: The Purpose Statement